🌐 هل تريد النسخة العربية؟ اضغط هنا للتبديل

 Allowed & Forbidden

-A detailed list of what's permitted and what's not in the Tayyebat system.
+A detailed list of what's permitted and what's not in the Tayyebat Diet.

 🍞 Bread & Grains